AdBaWa/texturegentool/README.md

 ## Overview

 The Texture Generation Tool is an automated script for creating textures for 3D models and graphic applications.
 It places defects or special features on a base color map.
 After the defects have been placed, the tool generates a normal map for each created texture to create the illusion of depth and detail on an otherwise flat surface.
+This Tool can be implemented in a synthetic data render pipeline.

 ## Functionality